ethnow/ethnow.github.io/index.md

 ## High-level architecture

-EthNow is made of two scoped applications for ServiceNow
+EthNow is made of two ServiceNow scoped applications:
 - ethsign, which is an Ethereum signer built in ServiceNow.
 Ethsign implements a permissioned approach to blockchain, where each user can access a defined set of key pairs that are stored in the ServiceNow instance.
 - ethspoke, which is the actual integration that can enable an ecosystem of ServiceNow based DApps, enabling blockchain users and developers to leverage the low-code capabilities of the Now Platform

 In the diagram below, the high-level architecture is represented, where a ServiceNow Dapp interact with the Ethereum node through ethspoke.
 Ethspoke uses ethsign in order to sign transactions and talk with the node via JSON-RPC APIs.
 Multiple instances can connect to different blockchain nodes, that will need to reach consensus for state-changing interactions.

-ServiceNow Dapp (distributed applications) can be developed leveraging ethnow.
-As part of the ethnow project a sample NowToken application.
+ServiceNow Dapps (distributed applications) can be developed leveraging ethnow.
+As part of the ethnow project a sample NowToken application is provided.

-Three types of interactions are implemented by ethspoke:
+The following interactions are implemented by EthSpoke:
 - Deploy smart contract
 - Invoke method (send)
 - Call method (call)